 Our residential team focuses on developing the independence of each person we support in a variety of residential settings.
 We work with the entire family to determine a vision for the future, develop a meaningful plan, and support emotional well-being.
 We help navigate the practical issues surrounding a successful transition.
 Our family-style culture promotes respect, dignity, self-determination, and independence.

-Each individual has a carefully developed Individual Plan (IP) that is developed by the team.
-It typically consists of the resident, family, support staff, case manager and other significant people.
-All areas of life are considered including medical, self help, cooking, banking, transportation, personal care, and recreation.
+Each person we support has a carefully developed Individual Plan (IP).
+The IP team typically consists of the person, their family, support staff, case manager, and other significant people.
+We consider all areas of life, including building/supporting a social life, medical, self-help, cooking, banking, transportation, personal care, and recreation.

 Individual Home Supports – provide support to a person with I/DD in their apartment or family home.
 Supports are individualized to meet the needs of the person to live as independently as possible, and/or to help a family maintain their loved one at home.

 Community Companion Homes (CCH) – are where individuals reside in a community member’s home with supports from Harc.
 These are caring families with whom the person with I/DD is matched based on the unique needs of both the family and the individual.
 Each family is licensed to ensure quality and safety.

 Community Living Arrangement (CLA) – is a group of four to six people living in a home with a warm and supportive environment.
 CLAs are typically staffed 24-hours a day to ensure that the support enhances each person’s life, including advocating when necessary.
 The people who live in a CLA are active members of the community and participate in local social events.

 Continuous Residential Supports (CRS) – are situations where individuals and their families pool their resources to create a shared home for three or fewer people.
 This arrangement offers a variety of flexible supports tailored to the people who live together.

 For more information, please contact: